Lightning-AI/litgpt/README.md

 # ⚡ Lit-LLaMA ️
 Independent implementation of [LLaMA](<https://github.com/facebookresearch/llama>) that is fully open source under the **Apache 2.0 license.**

 This implementation builds on [nanoGPT](<https://github.com/karpathy/nanoGPT>).

-Weights are distributed by Meta under a [research-only license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md#model-details).
+The original LLaMA weights are distributed by Meta under a [research-only license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md#model-details).

+New Apache 2.0 licensed weights are being released as part of the [Open LLaMA project](https://github.com/openlm-research/open_llama).
+Both can be [loaded in Lit-LLaMA](howto/download_weights.md).

 ## Why?